DPDK/dpdk/doc/guides/prog_guide/traffic_metering_and_policing.rst

   color blind mode, which is equivalent to considering all input packets initially colored as green.

-* Policing: There is a separate policer action configured for each meter output color, which can:
+* There is a meter policy API to manage pre-defined policies for meter.

-  * Drop the packet.

-  * Keep the same packet color: the policer output color matches the meter output color (essentially a no-op action).

-  * Recolor the packet: the policer output color is set to a different color than the meter output color.
-The policer output color is the output color of the packet, which is set in the packet meta-data (i.e. struct ``rte_mbuf::sched::color``).
+  Any rte_flow action list can be configured per color for each policy.
+  A meter object configured with a policy executes the actions per packet according to the packet color.

 * Statistics: The set of counters maintained for each MTR object is configurable and subject to the implementation support.
 This set includes